sandunwira/AssistantJS/README.md

 # AssistantJS
-AssistantJS is a lightweight JavaScript AI Assistant library that can be used as a simple chatbot integration for your web-based project.
+AssistantJS is a lightweight client-side JavaScript chatbot library that can be used as a simple chatbot integration for your web-based project.

 ## Table of Contents
 - **[Demo](#demo)**